-With many policyholders wishing to maintain their private medical insurance cover and expecting to seek treatment when the pandemic was under control, the business continued to receive their premiums and VitalityHealth set up a larger IFRS unearned premium reserve ("UPR") at 30 June 2020 to recognise the change in risk emergence over the policy period.
-This larger UPR will be utilised in 2020-21 as this risk returns in the form of the anticipated claims catch-up.
-The level of the larger UPR was calculated based on the underlying assumption that non-COVID treatments have mainly been deferred during lockdown, rather than cancelled.
-Whilst, on the one hand, some deferred claims may never occur, the deferral itself may also result in a higher cost per claim for the delayed procedures that do take place, and hence this was viewed as a reasonable assumption.
-Under IFRS no future profit beyond the valuation date is recognised.
-However, under Solvency II premium is not deferred to allow for the change in risk emergence and future profit beyond the valuation date and up until the end of the contract period is recognised.
-The anticipated claims catch-up is expected to extend beyond the renewal period for some policies meaning this catch-up can only be partly recognised in the Solvency II technical provisions.
+Members generally maintained their private medical insurance cover even if treatment was delayed, and hence the business continued to receive their premiums.
+VitalityHealth set up an additional IFRS UPR at 30 June 2021 to recognise the change in risk emergence over the policy period.
+This additional UPR will be utilised in 2021-22 during the anticipated claims catchup.
+Under IFRS, no future profit beyond the valuation date is recognised.
+However, under Solvency II premium is not deferred to allow for the change in risk emergence, and hence future profit beyond the valuation date and up until the end of the contract period is recognised.
+The anticipated claims catch-up is expected to extend beyond the renewal period for some policies, meaning this catch-up can only be partly recognised in the Solvency II technical provisions.